 The bulk of recent growth has been in the small areas of Bourkelands – Tatton, Glenfield Park and Springvale - Lloyd.
 Recently, Wagga Wagga City has played host to two distinct housing market roles; drawing young adults, attracted to education, transport, employment opportunities and providing homes to both young and mature family households.
 Recent migration into the area largely arrived from the surrounding Local Government areas, metropolitan Sydney or overseas.
 Conversely, the flows away from the City into were largest toward South East Queensland and greater Melbourne.

 The importance of the Wagga Wagga City as a destination for both families and young adults is expected to continue over the forecast period.
-New residential development opportunities in Estella - University, Springvale - Lloyd, and North Wagga Wagga - Bomen will cater for an increase in families to the area while continued ‘infill’ development in Wagga Wagga (Central) will provide drive household growth for young adults.
+New residential development opportunities in Estella - University, Springvale - Lloyd, North Wagga Wagga - Bomen, and Forest Hill - East Wagga Wagga will cater for an increase in families to the area while continued ‘infill’ development in Wagga Wagga (Central) will provide drive household growth for young adults.

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
 Overseas flow shows overseas arrivals only, based on answers to the census question “where did the person usually live 5-years ago.

 Housing role and function